alpha-convert/waffle-house/paper/reviews/rebuttal_oopsla26.md

-Thank you for your comments and questions!
+Thank you for the comments and questions!
 We begin with brief to some high-level concerns, then address all reviewer questions in detail "below the fold."